Sedosa/Blockchain-Analytics/README.md

 # Blockchain-Analytics
-A repository to hold the code for a Data Science platform and End-to-End ML pipeline to predict prices of Cryptocurrencies, no matter how futile.
+A repository to hold the scripts for calculating(Done), recording(Done) and reporting (Not done) the value of a cryptocurrency portfolio over time.

 ## Setting up your Environment